feileo/helo/README.rst

 You only need to use friendly object-oriented APIs to manipulate data without caring about the details of SQL statement writing and data processing.

 * Requires: Python 3.7+
-* Now only supports MySQL, and the version is 5.7+
+* Only supports MySQL now, and the version is 5.7+
-* Integration with web Framework:
+* Integration with web framework:

   - quart_, see `with quart <#with-quart>`_

-* Not supports table relationship
+* Not supports table relationship now

 Quickstart